pingcap/dm/README.md

 make dmctl      # build dmctl
 ```

-When DM are built successfully, you can find binaries in the `bin` directory.
+When DM is built successfully, you can find binaries in the `bin` directory.

 ## Contributing
 Contributions are welcomed and greatly appreciated.
 See [CONTRIBUTING.md](./CONTRIBUTING.md)